-- 1. Sexual violence, such as:

-- a.
-Physical assault

-- b.
-Attempted rape, or rape

-- c.
-Coerced sexual activity

-- d.
-Initiating a sexual activity with an individual who is incapacitated and unable to consent due to alcohol, drugs, or physical/mental condition.

-- 2. Physically forcing unwanted physical contact on an individual that is considered sexual in nature, such as: patting, pinching, hugging, hitting, or touching of a person's body, hair, or clothing.

-- 3. Physically forcing or attempting to force a person to be kissed, fondled, or mauled.
+- 1. sexual violence, such as: - a. physical assault - b. attempted rape, or rape - c. coerced sexual activity (oral, anal, or vaginal) - d. initiating a sexual activity with an individual who is incapacitated and unable to consent due to alcohol, drugs, or physical/mental condition. - 2. physically forcing unwanted physical contact on an individual that is considered sexual in nature, such as: patting, pinching, hugging, hitting, or touching of a person's body, hair, or clothing. - 3.
+Physically forcing or attempting to force a person to be kissed, fondled, or mauled.